Miles and Points in Two-Player Mode

 We’re talking everything from groceries, to gas, to that zen kitty litter box (what?).
 Any purchases you would normally be making anyway (but maybe just using a debit card for), swap it for your travel credit card.

-Let’s say you made purchases on a mix of dining (3x points), and other everyday purchases (1x points) for a total of 10,000 points earned.
+So let’s say you made purchases on a mix of dining (3x points), and other everyday purchases (1x points) for a total of 10,000 points earned.

 Once you hit your spending limit, reign it in and stop spending.